 Dr. Mark Doty

 Dr. Mark Doty grew up in a small town in southwest Ohio before attending The Ohio State University College of Veterinary Medicine.
 After graduation, he practiced at a 9 doctor hospital in Cincinnati for 3 years, getting exposure to both general practice and emergency medicine.
 In 2012, he and his wife moved to San Francisco, where he practiced in Pacifica for a year, before joining San Jose Animal Hospital in 2013 and Warm Springs Pet Hospital in 2016.
 His special interest is in orthopedic surgery.
-Dr. Doty has received extensive advanced training in ACL knee repair (TPLO, CBLO, TTA-2, IsoLock CrCL, and lateral fabellar suture) as well as patellar luxation repair.
+Dr. Doty has received extensive advanced training in ACL knee repair (TPLO, CBLO, TTA-2, IsoLock CrCL, and lateral fabellar suture) as well as patellar luxation repair and angular limb deformities.
 Dr. Doty lives in Burlingame with his wife (Ming), daughter (Penny), and 2 dogs and 2 cats.